GitMirroring/gnuboot/website/pages/docs/install/install.md

 ### seabios

-ROM images with just `seabios` in the file name will start first with the SeaBIOS payload.
-They will only contain SeaBIOS, but may also contain memtest as an option in the boot menu.
+ROM images with just `seabios` in the file name will start first with the

-### seabios\_withgrub

-ROM images that have `seabios_withgrub` in the file name start with SeaBIOS first, but also have GNU GRUB available in the boot menu when you press ESC.
+SeaBIOS payload.
+They will only contain SeaBIOS, but may also contain memtest and/or GNU GRUB as an option in the boot menu when you press ESC.

 Which systems are supported?
 ============================